muhammadsaif7717/Easy-Buy-Client/README.md

   <h2><strong>Project Overview</strong></h2>
   <p>
-    Easy Buy is a online shoping website.
-Here users can buy their products.
+    Easy Buy is a comprehensive online shopping website where users can browse, search, and purchase products.
+The application includes features for user authentication, product management, payment processing, and more.
   </p>

   <h2><strong>Features and Characteristics</strong></h2>